It’s not difficult to open a bank account in Bolivia if you have proof of residency

 bank to benefit with your business and what type

 of account to open.
 In addition, you need a clear understanding of the paperwork you’ll be filling out, interest rates, currency rates and exchange, and other important details.

-There are many differences between how Bolivian and foreign banks operate and the services they provide.
+There are differences between how Bolivian and foreign banks operate and the services they provide.
 If you don’t speak Spanish, it can be confusing.
-That’s why we’ve added this to our list of Expat Services we offer foreigners who are moving to Bolivia, and we highly encourage you to use these services, especially if you do not speak Spanish.
-Before you continue, please take a moment to inform yourself of all the options for, and complexities of, Banking in Bolivia.
+That’s why we’ve added this to the list of Expat Services we offer foreigners who are moving to Bolivia.
+Because this concerns your livelihood, we encourage you to use them, especially if you don't speak Spanish.

 • We’ll discuss with you the type of account you hope to open.
 We’ll describe the types of bank accounts available in Bolivia, the services local and national banks offer, and the basic requirements and documentation Bolivian banks will ask of you.

 • We’ll accompany you to 1-3 banks after we’ve determined what type of account you plan to open and what services you think you’ll need.
 We’ll assist you by translating any questions you have and their responses until you’ve become fully informed.

 • We’ll help you fill out all the required forms to open your bank account once you've chosen a bank.